andravin/spio/README.md

 ### Typed Tensors

-Spio's typed tensor system extends the "Named Tensors" approach to use compile-time type-checking for dimension consistency.
-Each dimension type identifies a unique logical dimension that can be used across multiple tensors.
-When the same dimension type appears in different tensors, it represents the same logical dimension, while each tensor defines its own size and stride for that dimension based on its layout.
-This enables **index-position-free** indexing where users don't need to track dimension index positions, sizes, or strides across different tensors.
+Spio’s typed tensor system represents dimensions as distinct C++ types (not run-time strings).
+The generator emits those types (e.g., I, J, K16, BLOCK_I), and kernels use operator overloading to map them to the correct position and stride per tensor.
+The same dimension type denotes the same logical axis across tensors, while each tensor provides its own size/stride.
+Because dimension identity is a type, mistakes are caught at compile time, with no run-time name lookups or checks.
+This is what enables index-position-free indexing and aggressive compile-time optimization (constexpr indexing, loop unrolling).

++Operator overloading details:
++- The generated tensor classes define typed indexing (operator[] chains and get<Dim>() helpers) that accept dimension types in any order and compute offsets using that tensor’s per-dimension strides.
++- If you pass a dimension type that the tensor does not declare, the code fails to compile via static_assert, preventing invalid indexing from reaching run time.

 Define tensor layouts for a matrix multiply kernel in the Python generator: